In CareerCast’s annual Jobs Rated report, meeting planning was listed as the 5th most stressful job in the world1.

 Scientific research has shown a strong connection between our emotional state at the time of a meeting and our ability to recall details of it2.
 Thus, in order to make a truly indelible mark upon an HCP or KOL, we must plan an entire meeting experience that resonates powerfully with them on an emotional level.

-In this regard, when attempting to create a memorable spectacle, five immediate pillars define whether it will fail or succeed: the quality of the venue, the agenda, the speakers, the digital engagement (The 5 Key Actions To Digitally Engage HCPs and KOLs at Meetings) and the networking/collaboration experience (How to Help HCPs and KOLs Get the Most From Networking).
+In this regard, when attempting to create a memorable spectacle, five immediate pillars define whether it will fail or succeed: the quality of the venue, the agenda, the speakers, the digital engagement and the networking/collaboration experience.

 Meeting Best Practices